mekanix/sound/audio/README.md

 fragments late.
 Let's call this the jitter tolerance.
 The jitter tolerance may be much less if there is a slight mismatch between the period and the samples per fragment.

+FreeBSD kernel will round up `max_fragments` and size of fragment/buffer, so the last thing any OSS code should do is get info about buffer with `audio_buf_info` and `SNDCTL_DSP_GETOSPACE`.
+That also means that not all values of `max_fragments` are permitted.

 Jitter tolerance gets better if we can make either the period or the samples per fragment considerably smaller than the other.
 In our case that means we